Adrian-Ng/Adrian-Ng.github.io/_pages/splash.md

   - image_path: /assets/images/splash/yahoofinance.jpg
     image_caption: "Skaftafellsjökull"
     alt: "Yahoo Finance"
-    title: "DDL is what we use when we are creating, altering, or removing database objects.
-That is, when working with tables, views, or what-have-you, you may be using CREATE, ALTER, or DROP statements"
+    title: "Data Definition Language"
-    excerpt: 'DDL is....'
+    excerpt: 'DDL is what we use when we are creating, altering, or dropping database objects. '
     url: "/sql/ddl/"
     btn_label: "Read More"
     btn_class: "btn--primary"